 Conclusions

 - I should not create the new, updated database on a different system from where it will be running.
-Understanding the environment, such as library differences between systems, is crucial for a smooth upgrade.
+Understanding the environment, such as library differences between systems, is crucial!

 pg_dump